dariuszlee/mtcnn-java/README.md

 Use this [MtcnnServiceBenchmark](https://github.com/tzolov/mtcnn-java/blob/master/src/test/java/net/tzolov/cv/mtcnn/beanchmark/MtcnnServiceBenchmark.java) to perform some basic benchmarking.
 You can change the image URI to test the performance with different images.

-## Caveats

-The ND4J, DataVec, ND4J-Tensorflow and JavaCV all rely on core libraries written in C++ (for performance reasons) and wrapped with JNI (e.g JavaCPP) wrapper.
-This approach has many great advantages such as support for GPU and BLAS math features, off-heap data management, low latency minimal data churn.
- Still the approach apparently can induce significant jar footprint.
-By default if you bundle support for OS platforms (e.g. linux, android, windows, macos ..) the target Spring Boot jar can grow to the insane 1GB jar footprint!

-If you know what your target platform is going to be then you can remedy this situation by setting the `-Djavacpp.platform=` property.
-For example `-Djavacpp.platform=macosx-x86_64` for MacOS target platform.

-Another possible solution might be to try to substitute the ND4J, DataVec and JavaCV stack using the newly released []Tensorflow Java Ops API (ver.
-1.10+)](https://github.com/tensorflow/tensorflow/releases/tag/v1.10.0) later appear to have the superset of what above stack provides but in a single C++ library with much small footprint.